A quick checklist before 5 April (and before the 11 March Budget, where lots of things may change!)

 - Use your £2k dividend 0% tax band

 - 30% income tax relief, using EIS/VCT investments?

 - Review and note gift aid tax relief

-- Pay any outstanding 31 January 2018 tax before 2 March, to avoid a penalty
+- Pay any outstanding 31 January 2020 tax before the end of February, to avoid a penalty

 - Check your PAYE coding notice and benefits package

 - Will your tax on rental income rise, due to the interest restrictions?

 - Use personal allowances of spouse, children and grandchildren

 - Are you paying high marginal rates of tax?